technicallyty/hardhat/docs/guides/create-task.md

 _Take a look at the [list of Hardhat plugins](../plugins/README.md) to see other available libraries._

-Task creation code can go in `hardhat.config.js`, or whatever your configuration file is called.
+Task creation code can go in your Hardhat configuration file, usually named `hardhat.config.js`.
 It’s a good place to create simple tasks.
-If your task is more complex, it's also perfectly valid to split the code into several files and `require` from the configuration file.
+If your task is more complex, it's also perfectly valid to split the code into several files and `require` them from the configuration file.

 _If you’re writing a Hardhat plugin that adds a task, they can also be created from a separate npm package.
 Learn more about creating tasks through plugins in our [Building plugins section](../advanced/building-plugins.md)._